top of page

 Stewardship through Tradition

-The Ahtna Intertribal Resources Commission (AITRC) was formed in 2011 after many years of planning to conserve, manage and develop the fish, wildlife, and plant resources of the Ahtna Region according to culturally relevant values.
+The Ahtna Intertribal Resource Commission (AITRC) was formed in 2011 after many years of planning to conserve, manage, and research the fish, wildlife, and plant resources of the Ahtna Region according to culturally relevant values.

-AITRC was formed to be a coordinating body for subsistence resources in the Ahtna Traditional Use Area.
+AITRC was created to serve as a coordinating body for subsistence resources in Ahtna Territory and to support Tribal leadership in natural resource stewardship and management.

 Winding River.JPG